 Baylor College of Medicine's Mission, Vision and Values College's Mission Baylor College of Medicine is a health sciences university that creates knowledge and applies science and discoveries to further education, healthcare and community service locally and globally.
-College's Vision Improving health through science, scholarship and innovation College's Values Respect - Value others and treat them with courtesy, politeness and kindness - Promote and support diversity, inclusion and equity - Encourage civil dialogue that considers diverse opinions and ideas Integrity - Interact with honesty, consistency and transparency - Operate in ways that demonstrate ethical behaviors - Foster personal accountability to build trust Innovation - Cultivate creative ideas and unique talents across the organization - Embrace a culture of continuous improvement - Inspire the creation and application of new knowledge Teamwork - ✤ Sustain a culture that values collaboration - Communicate openly to enhance understanding - Establish effective partnerships Excellence - Promote the highest standards of safety, quality and service - Strive to excel in every aspect of our mission - Support an environment that inspires the best from our people
+College's Vision Improving health through science, scholarship and innovation College's Values Respect - Value others and treat them with courtesy, professionalism and politeness - Encourage civil dialogue that considers diverse opinions and ideas Integrity - Interact with honesty, consistency and transparency - Operate in ways that demonstrate ethical behaviors - Foster personal accountability to build trust Innovation - Cultivate creative ideas and unique talents across the organization - Embrace a culture of continuous improvement - Inspire the creation and application of new knowledge Teamwork - Sustain a culture that values collaboration - Communicate openly to enhance understanding - Establish effective partnerships Excellence - Promote the highest standards of safety, quality and service - Strive to excel in every aspect of our mission - Support an environment that inspires the best from our people

 Baylor College of Medicine is committed to a safe and supportive learning and working environment for its learners, faculty and staff.
 College policy prohibits discrimination on the basis of race, color, age, religion, gender, gender identity or expression, sexual orientation, national origin, veteran status, disability or genetic information.
 Harassment based on any of these classifications is a form of discrimination and also violates College policy (02.2.25, 02.2.26) and will not be tolerated.
 In some circumstances, such discriminatory harassment also may violate federal, state or local law.
-Baylor College of Medicine fosters diversity among its students, trainees, faculty and staff as a prerequisite to accomplishing our institutional mission, and setting standards for excellence in training healthcare providers and biomedical scientists, promoting scientific innovation, and providing patient-centered care.
-Diversity, respect, and inclusiveness create an environment at Baylor that is conducive to academic excellence, and strengthens our institution by increasing talent, encouraging creativity, and ensuring a broader perspective.
-Diversity helps position Baylor to reduce disparities in health and healthcare access and to better address the needs of the community we serve.
-Baylor is committed to recruiting and retaining outstanding students, trainees, faculty and staff from diverse backgrounds by providing a welcoming, supportive learning environment for all members of the Baylor community.
+Baylor is committed to recruiting and retaining outstanding students, trainees, faculty and staff from a broad range of backgrounds and provides a welcoming, supportive learning environment for all members of the Baylor community.

-SCHOOL OF MEDICINE

-Catalog Academic Year 2024-2025

-School of Medicine's Mission and Vision

-Our Mission

-BCM School of Medicine develops diverse, compassionate physician leaders and educators who provide expert patient-centered care to diverse populations, supported by evidence based practice and scientific innovation.

-Our Vision

-BCM School of Medicine serves as a model for innovation and excellence in medical education pedagogy.
-Through personalization of training, we empower our learners and faculty to:

-- Care for a diverse community of patients

-- Educate the next generation of physician leaders

-- Pursue scientific discovery

-Description of Program

-Our 18-month Foundational Science curriculum includes early, one-on-one patient contact, state-of-the-art technological resources, and small group settings to learn skills that make them effective.
-With our integrated approach, first you learn the core scientific concepts that underlie medicine and apply these to each of the body's organ systems in their healthy state.
-Then you learn about pathology and pharmacology and carry these themes through each of their organ systems in their disease states.
-Early introduction to seeing patients provides meaning and context as you gain the foundational knowledge required to practice medicine.
-Our location in the Texas Medical Center, the world's largest medical complex, provides exceptional diversity of clinical settings and patient populations.
-You will have opportunities to care for patients with conditions rarely seen in other medical centers.
-Through interacting with patients from diverse cultural backgrounds, you will gain a deep understanding of how culture influences health practices and beliefs.
+SCHOOL OF MEDICINE Catalog Academic Year 2025-2026 School of Medicine's Mission and Vision Our Mission BCM School of Medicine develops diverse, compassionate physician leaders and educators who provide expert patient-centered care to diverse populations, supported by evidence based practice and scientific innovation.
+Our Vision BCM School of Medicine serves as a model for innovation and excellence in medical education pedagogy.
+Through personalization of training, we empower our learners and faculty to: - Care for a diverse community of patients - Educate the next generation of physician leaders - Pursue scientific discovery Description of Program The 15-month Foundational Science curriculum includes early one-on-one patient contact, state-of-the-art technological resources, and small group learning settings.
+With our integrated approach, students first learn the core scientific concepts that underline medicine and apply these to the body's organ systems in their healthy state and pathologic state.
+Early introduction to seeing patients provides meaning and context as students gain the foundational knowledge required to practice medicine.
+Students continue to have opportunities to grow and enhance their understanding of scientific concepts throughout their clinical training.
+The clinical curriculum begins in October of your second year.
+This phase of your training uses patient-centered learning techniques, which include taking histories, performing physical examinations, reviewing laboratory results, and working with faculty physicians to manage patients through diagnosis and treatment.
 Students and faculty will adhere to the policies, procedures, and guidelines referenced within this Catalog.

-Course Catalogs include an overview of BCM's health sciences mission and values (e.g., preamble), student handbooks (which detail expectations of students and obligations of the institution), course descriptions, and degree requirements for each academic year that are generated by, and specific to, each BCM school and its corresponding academic program(s).
+Course Catalogs include an overview of BCM's health sciences mission and values (e.g., preamble), student handbooks (which detail expectations of students and obligations of the institution), course descriptions, and degree requirements for each academic year that are generated by, and specifically, each BCM school and its corresponding academic program(s).
 Five years of archived catalogs are available online at www.bcm.edu/registrar